HANGAN SEPPUKU

 Structure

-The "Yodanme" act, the fourth act of "Kanadehon Chûshingura", is made up of 2 scenes commonly called "Hangan Seppuku" (literally "Hangan's seppuku") and "Shiro Akewatashi" (literally "Vacating the Castle").
-Scene 1 and 2 are always performed for a tôshi kyôgen production of this drama and are never staged independently of the others acts.
+The "Yodanme" act, the fourth act of "Kanadehon Chûshingura", is made up of 3 scenes commonly called "Hana Kenjô" (literally 'Flower Offering'), "Hangan Seppuku" (literally 'Hangan's Ritual Suicide') and "Shiro Akewatashi" (literally 'Vacating the Castle').
+Scene 2 and 3 are always performed for a tôshi kyôgen production of this drama and are never staged independently.
+Scene 1 is still in the repertoire but it is rarely-staged nowadays.

 Jidaimono